 Injured individuals who have been harmed by DePuy hip or knee replacement devices or transvaginal mesh products all across the country have sued the corporations responsible for their injuries.

 These types of cases however, take a long time to complete.
-While individuals are waiting for their day in court, The Bell Law Firm encourages plaintiffs to attend the trials of other plaintiffs who have suffered similar injuries.
+While individuals are waiting for their day in court, Stewart Bell, PLLC encourages plaintiffs to attend the trials of other plaintiffs who have suffered similar injuries.

 By attending jury trials of other similarly affected and injured patients, West Virginia residents can promote transparency, show solidarity and reinforce the need for justice in these types of cases.